Extraordinary Nepal & Bhutan

-* Roommate Pairing to save money
+* Roommate pairing to save money

-Single Supplement: $578.00
+Single Supplement: $695.00 (limited availability)

 Cancellation Policy & Refunds

 There is a $100.00 administrative fee for all cancellations.
-Cancellations made 120 days or more prior to trip departure date are fully refundable except for the $100 fee.
-Cancellations less than 120 days prior to the trip departure date will receive no refund of the full amount due.
+Cancellations made 120 days (June 22nd, 2024) or more prior to trip departure date are fully refundable except for the $100 fee.
+Cancellations less than 120 days (June 23rd, 2024) prior to the trip departure date will receive no refund of the full amount due.
 No refunds on unused portions of the tour.
-Credit card fees and paypal processing fees cannot be refunded.
+Credit card fees and PayPal processing fees cannot be refunded.
 After airline tickets are issued, airline cancellations are per the airline’s policy and are usually non-refundable and changeable with a fee plus new ticket price.
 Travel insurance strongly encouraged (ask us about policy options).
 Hotels subject to change based on availability